Registered Interns with Provisional License

 Registered Mental Health Counselor Intern

-Hanna incorporates evidence-based approaches including Cognitive Behavioral Therapy (CBT), Solution-Focused Therapy (SFT), Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Play Therapy, The Gottman Method, and Holistic approaches.
+Hanna mainly utilizes evidence-based approaches through Dialectal Behavior Therapy (DBT) in her therapy sessions.
+She encourages and works with clients of all ages in building a healthy relationship between their thoughts, the emotions attached to these thoughts, and the resulting bodily sensations and behaviors.
+Hanna achieves this through teaching mindfulness practices, stress tolerance techniques, skills to regulate emotions, and comprehensively applying it all in interpersonal effectiveness (communication skills).
+Hanna also weaves in pieces from the modals of Cognitive Behavioral Therapy (CBT), Solution-Focused Therapy (SFT), Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Play Therapy, The Gottman Method, and Holistic approaches.
 She strongly believes in creating that strong, judgment-free therapeutic bond first, before anything else.
 Hanna focuses on providing a calming and safe environment where individuals can freely speak, be understood and validated, and empowered to meet their desired goals.
-Hanna works wholeheartedly to break the stigma of mental health services to anyone seeking their own journey to healing.
+Hanna works wholeheartedly to break through the nerves and stigma of mental health services to anyone seeking their own journey to healing by being her authentic weird, random self and use of humor.

-In her free time, Hanna is most likely reading, traveling, watching movies, or spending time with her Husband, pup, friends, or family.
+In her free time, Hanna is most definitely reading at least 2 books at the same time, traveling, watching movies, or spending time with her husband, pup, friends, or family.

 Specialties